dStern98/Redbubble_Scraper/ReadMe.md

 ]
 ```

-Then, just run the command `python main.py`.
+Then, just run the command `python -m Redbubble_Scraper`.
-Note that while the code will automatically download a Chrome Driver,
-it will not automatically download Chrome, so make sure Chrome is installed on your computer before running.

 # Note on Number of Downloads